-Note: Students who have previously taken coursework at ACC.
+(Students who have previously taken coursework at ACC.)

 We encourage you to complete the admission process early in order to avoid delays.
 Please follow the simple steps below for admission to Alvin Community College.
-If you have any questions, feel free to email us at firstname.lastname@example.org, request a virtual appointment (during COVID-19) or call 281-756-3531.
+If you have any questions, feel free to email us at firstname.lastname@example.org, request a virtual appointment or call 281-756-3531.
 Thank you for choosing Alvin Community College.

 1. Apply for Admission

-After 1 academic year on non-attendance, students will need to submit a new admissions application.
+After one academic year of non-attendance, students will need to submit a new admissions application.